 When you practice let’s us know that your separator is ready for recycling, we arrange a pickup from your office and deliver the unit to an EPA-certified facility.
 DRNA then provides your practice with the required compliance documentation.

 DRNA also provides chairside amalgam solutions so your practice can manage all of its amalgam waste, including scrap, capsules and extracted teeth.
-Your office can choose different chairside amalgam kit sizes to fit your replica watches practice’s needs.
+Your office can choose different chairside amalgam kit sizes to fit your practice’s needs.

 Many dental practices, education institutions and associations trust DRNA with their dental waste recycling needs.
 If you are interested in receiving more information, please contact us.